 Conner Prairie – Fishers, IN

-As one of the most visited outdoor museums in the country, Connor Prairie is a must-see Indiana attraction.
+As one of the most visited outdoor museums in the country, Conner Prairie is a must-see Indiana attraction.
 Set up as an interactive history park, the grounds are divided into separate eras in history.
-The William Connor house, which is located within Connor Prairie, is believed to be one of the first brick structures built in Indiana in 1823.
-A visit to Connor Prairie is an interactive experience where you can talk to staff dressed in period clothing and participate in historic activities such as making candles or a daily classroom lesson in an old school house.
+The William Conner house, which is located within Conner Prairie, is believed to be one of the first brick structures built in Indiana in 1823.
+A visit to Conner Prairie is an interactive experience where you can talk to staff dressed in period clothing and participate in historic activities such as making candles or a daily classroom lesson in an old school house.

 image via Indiana Dunes